Duologic/vagrant-ansible-elastic-stack/README.md

 Vagrant/Ansible Elastic Stack
 =============================

-Simply combine a bunch of ansible roles into a deployable [Elastic Stack](https://www.elastic.co/guide/index.html).
+Combine a bunch of ansible roles into a deployable [Elastic Stack](https://www.elastic.co/guide/index.html).
 I'm using this as a reference for setting up an Elastic Stack at [Unleashed](https://unleashed.be/).

 Disclaimer: This is reference material, not intended to use directly on production.
 The passwords in here are insecure and the HTTP connections to Kibana and Elastic are not secured.